SEND Information Report

 - make a successful transition into the next phase of their lives

-We will use our best endeavours to ensure that a pupil with a Special Educational Needs and/or a Disability receives the support they require to meet their needs.
+We will use our best endeavours to ensure that a pupil with a Special Educational Need and/or a Disability receives the support they require to meet their needs.

-This report describes the way in which we meet the needs of children who experience barriers to their learning.
-We recognise the various issues our children bring to, or experience in school and the need to respond to these.
-These may derive from a variety of situations, such as inherent difficulties or factors within the learning environment.
-These children will experience significantly greater effort in accessing learning and will need additional support to enable them to become lifelong learners and participate fully in school life.
+This report describes the way in which we will meet the needs of pupils who experience barriers to their learning.
+We recognise the various needs our pupils bring to, or experience in school and the importance of responding to these in the right way.
+A pupil’s needs may derive from a variety of situations, such as inherent difficulties or factors within the learning environment.
+Pupils with a Special Educational Need and/or Disability will often experience significantly greater effort in accessing learning and will need additional support to enable them to become lifelong learners and participate fully in school life.
+However, we also like to view children with additional needs as neurodiverse.
+They experience, interact with and interpret the world in unique ways and have many strengths, which we aim to celebrate and share with the school community.

 All children and young people are entitled to an appropriate education, one that is appropriate to their needs, promotes high standards and the fulfilment of potential.
 This should enable them to: achieve their best, become confident individuals living fulfilling lives, and make a successful transition into adulthood, whether into employment, further or higher education or training.’
 Every school is required to use their best endeavours to make sure that a child with SEN gets the support they need – this means doing everything they can to meet children and young people’s SEN.